-It never fails.
-On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops running completely.
+You’ve probably experienced this one.
+Richmond is experiencing record heat and the air conditioner in your home is blowing out warm air or stops running completely.
 Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While not all A/C problems can be prevented, here are a few tips that can be used to decrease the possibility of this happening to you this summer.
+While not all A/C problems can be prevented, here are a few tips that can be used to reduce the possibility of this happening to you this summer.

 Maximize Air Flow

-A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air inside your home.
 If Air blockage or obstruction of any kind can cause problems in your unit.
 To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

-In addition, program your thermostat for lengthier run-cycles.
+In addition, program your thermostat for extended run-cycles.
 We are not suggesting that this will prevent problems, it can help bring down the humidity in your Richmond area home.
-This can provide a more comfortable environment, plus keep mold spores from thriving in your home.
+This can offer a more comfortable environment, as well as keep mold spores from thriving in your home.

 Watch Out for Those Pests

-Most outdoor A/C units are situated on a concrete slab or other platform, giving them a level base of operation.
-However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, impacting the performance of the air conditioner.
+Most outdoor A/C units are situated on a concrete slab or other platform, allowing them a level base of operation.
+However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, hindering the performance of the air conditioner.
 Keep an eye on your outdoor component to make sure that the base continues to stay level.

-Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
-Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner functioning well.
+Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.